 Generally, Fannie Mae’s designated broker, agent, or property management company will complete all necessary inspections for acquired properties.
 However, under certain circumstances, Fannie Mae may require the servicer to conduct a post-foreclosure sale inspection for an acquired property.

 The servicer must also conduct any post-foreclosure sale property inspections that FHA and VA require for properties that are conveyed to them.

 Fannie Mae will reimburse the servicer for the costs of any post-foreclosure property inspection in the following instances:

 when Fannie Mae requires the servicer to conduct the post-foreclosure sale property inspection; and

 when the post-foreclosure sale inspection is required by FHA and VA, to the extent that the expenses can legitimately be included in an insurance or loan guaranty claim.

 See D2-2-10, Requirements for Performing Property Inspections for requirements when a property inspection is needed and A4-2.1-02, Property Inspection Vendor Management and Oversight for additional requirements for property inspection vendors.
-The servicer must also follow the procedures in Requesting Reimbursement for Property Inspections and Property Preservation Expenses in F-1-05, Expense Reimbursement to seek reimbursement for inspection costs.
+The servicer must also follow the procedures in Reimbursement for Property Inspections and Property Preservation Expenses in F-1-05, Expense Reimbursement to seek reimbursement for inspection costs.